ucbds-infra/otter-grader/docs/workflow/otter_generate/index.md

 The autograder supports intercell seeding with the use of the `--seed` flag. _This behavior is not supported for R assignments._ Passing it an integer will cause the autograder to seed NumPy and Python's `random` library between *every* pair of code cells.
 This is useful for writing deterministic hidden tests.
 More information about Otter seeding can be found [here](../../seeding.md).
 As an example, you can set an intercell seed of 42 with

 ```
-otter generate autograder data.csv --seed 42
+otter generate data.csv --seed 42
 ```

 ### Showing Autograder Results

 The generator allows intructors to specify whether or not the stdout of the grading process (anything printed to the console by the grader or the notebook) is shown to students. **The stdout includes a summary of the student's test results, including the points earned and possible of public _and_ hidden tests, as well as the visibility of tests as indicated by `test["hidden"]`.**

-This behavior is turned off by default and can be turned on by passing the `--show-stdout` flag to `otter generate autograder`.
+This behavior is turned off by default and can be turned on by passing the `--show-stdout` flag to `otter generate`.

 ```
-otter generate autograder data.csv --show-stdout
+otter generate data.csv --show-stdout
 ```

 If `--show-stdout` is passed, the stdout will be made available to students _only after grades are published on Gradescope_.
 The same can be done for hidden test outputs using the `--show-hidden` flag:

 ```
-otter generate autograder --show-hidden
+otter generate --show-hidden
 ```

 The [Grading on Gradescope](../executing_submissions/gradescope.md) section details more about how output on Gradescope is formatted.
 Note that this behavior has no effect on any platform besides Gradescope.